searls/jasmine-archetype/README.markdown

     cd my-jasmine-project
     mvn clean package

-If you want to experiment further, try adding a new spec to the existing `element_mover_spec.js` file, and open `target/ManualSpecRunner.html` in a browser, refreshing each time you change the source.
+Hint: If you want to experiment further, try adding a new spec to the existing `element_mover_spec.js` file, and open `target/ManualSpecRunner.html` in a browser, refreshing each time you change the source.

 Bonus Hint: every time you add a new JavaScript file to the project, the runner HTML will need to  be regenerated.
 This will happen on every